magento/merchdocs/src/payment/klarna-setup.md

 1. Copy the block(s) of code to the text editor below the other two installation scripts.

-   Take note of the `data-key` value in each script.
-This value corresponds to the _Product placement_ field in the Magento configuration.
+The `data-key` value in each script corresponds to the _Product placement_ field in the Magento configuration.
 You now have all the information necessary to complete the Magento configuration.

 ## Magento configuration